flatredball/FlatRedBallDocs/tutorials/entity-variants-using-inheritance.md

 <figure><img src="../.gitbook/assets/image (239).png" alt=""><figcaption><p>Derived SpriteInstances</p></figcaption></figure>

-Now we can assign the animation chain on each of the deirived SpriteInstances.
+Now we can assign the animation chain on each of the derived SpriteInstances.
 You can do this by selecting the Sprite and changing its AnimationChains dropdown.

 <figure><img src="../.gitbook/assets/image (240).png" alt=""><figcaption><p>Setting the AnimationChains on a Sprite</p></figcaption></figure>

-Alternatively you can drag+drop the .achx file onto the Sprite.
+Alternatively, you can drag+drop the .achx file onto the Sprite.
 This is a shortcut to setting the Animation Chains through the dropdown.

 <figure><img src="../.gitbook/assets/08_21 40 51.gif" alt=""><figcaption><p>Drag+drop .achx files onto a Sprite to set its AnimationChains.</p></figcaption></figure>